Homecoming: A Film by Beyoncé: The film

 Many celebrations for Black History Month 2020 commemorated Homecoming.
-Georgia Southern University hosted a panel discussion for Black History Month on the cultural and social importance of Homecoming to African-Americans.
-Advertising agency Momentum Worldwide (part of McCann Worldgroup) curated a "Black History Museum", which exhibited merchandise from Homecoming, whilst Spark Noir hosted a screening of Homecoming followed by a discussion about Beyoncé's contribution to culture.
-Netflix featured Homecoming under "Black Superheroes" in their Black History Month collection amongst comic-book heroes such as Black Panther and Luke Cage.
+Georgia Southern University hosted a panel discussion for Black History Month on the cultural and social importance of Homecoming to African Americans.
+Advertising agency Momentum Worldwide (part of McCann Worldgroup) curated a "Black History Museum", which exhibited merchandise from Homecoming, while Spark Noir hosted a screening of Homecoming followed by a discussion about Beyoncé's contribution to culture.
+Netflix featured Homecoming under "Black Superheroes" in their Black History Month collection among comic-book heroes such as Black Panther and Luke Cage.

 Music director Derek Dixie spoke on Homecoming being nominated for an Emmy Award: "(Beyoncé) has tons and tons of classic records that when putting the show together, you have to maintain the classic feel of the record but make it feel like you're in a stadium at homecoming."
 Ric Lipson of Stufish, who designed the pyramidal stage for Homecoming, said "we've never really won — or been nominated for even — a prestigious thing like the Emmys.
 We all knew this was going to be something special, but I don't think anyone realized how special."
-Lipson described the work on Homecoming as "a great challenge", since he needed to fulfil Beyoncé's vision "which was to evoke the aesthetic and energy of American historic black colleges, yet still look like a work of art."
+Lipson described the work on Homecoming as "a great challenge", since he needed to fulfill Beyoncé's vision "which was to evoke the aesthetic and energy of American historic black colleges, yet still look like a work of art."
 Stufish designed dozens of pyramid structures for the stage, with the final design "literally pushing the boundaries of what the festival would allow."
-This stage was also displayed at the 2019 Coachella Valley Music and Arts Festival, which Los Angeles Times calls "a living piece of Beychella history".
+This stage was also displayed at the 2019 Coachella Valley Music and Arts Festival, which the Los Angeles Times called "a living piece of Beychella history".

-The REACH Opening Festival at the Kennedy Center closed with a screening of Homecoming: A Film by Beyoncé.
+The Reach Opening Festival at the Kennedy Center closed with a screening of Homecoming: A Film by Beyoncé.
 The Museum of the Moving Image screened Homecoming as part of Curators' Choice 2019.
-Red Hot Arts in Australia hosted an outdoor screening of Homecoming singers and musicians playing tribute to the film.
-Balmain creative director Olivier Rousteing described Beyoncé as a visionary, saying "She really is an inspiration — she wants to share a vision with you, and there are never any limits.", and spoke on Beyoncé's opening costume, saying the team "wanted to create something truly iconic, something that instantly felt forever and timeless and historic."
+Red Hot Arts in Australia hosted an outdoor screening of Homecoming, with singers and musicians paying tribute to the film.
+Balmain creative director Olivier Rousteing described Beyoncé as a visionary, saying, "She really is an inspiration — she wants to share a vision with you, and there are never any limits," and spoke on Beyoncé's opening costume, saying the team "wanted to create something truly iconic, something that instantly felt forever and timeless and historic."
 He also said "The strength of Beyoncé is whatever she does, a lot of people are inspired by her.
-[But] when you do one thing for Beyoncé, no one can have the same thing".
+[But] when you do one thing for Beyoncé, no one can have the same thing."

 Tyler Perry paid homage to the performance and the documentary in his 2022 Netflix film A Madea Homecoming.
-In 2023, Homecoming was included in the series “Summer of Music: Concert Films 1959–2020”, a retrospective of concert movies to be exhibited by the Academy Museum of Motion Pictures between July and August of said year.
+In 2023, Homecoming was included in the series "Summer of Music: Concert Films 1959–2020," a retrospective of concert films exhibited by the Academy Museum of Motion Pictures in July and August 2023.